 If you would like to contact any of the people in charge of the MSU AIAA August Raspet Student Chapter, please refer to the mailing list below.

-Mr. Thomas Hannigan or Dr. Gregory Olson, Faculty Advisors
+Mr. Thomas Hannigan, Dr. Gregory Olson, or Mr. Lorenzo Coley, Faculty Advisors